-Oh 408-018: Merrel Clubb came to the University of Montana in 1954 to teach English.
-He became Chair of the Department (succeeding H. G. Merriam) in 1968 and served for seventeen years.
-Clubb discusses serving in the Navy during WWII; attending graduate school at Yale and the University of Michigan; teaching at the University of Kansas, University of Oregon, and University of Houston; his Fulbright Fellowship in Cairo; teaching and living in Italy, Burma, and Columbia; other U of M English and creative writing professors including Leslie Fiedler and Richard Hugo; visiting writers such as William Faulkner; rifts in the English Department; his basic philosophy as chair of the department; and his post-retirement activities, which include hunting and publishing books.
+Merrel Clubb describes coming to the University of Montana in 1954 to teach English.
+He talks about succeeding H. G. Merriam as chair of the English Department in 1968 and serving in that capacity for 17 years.
+Clubb discusses serving in the Navy during World War Two (1939-1945), attending graduate school at Yale University and the University of Michigan, and teaching at the following universities: University of Kansas, University of Oregon, and University of Houston.
+He mentions his Fulbright Fellowship to Cairo as well as his teaching and personal experiences in Italy, Burma, and Colombia.
+Clubb reminisces about other University of Montana English and creative writing professors including Leslie Fiedler and the poet Richard Hugo as well as visiting writers such as William Faulkner.
+He recalls rifts in the department among faculty members and his basic philosophy as the department chair.

 University of Montana--Missoula.
 Mansfield Library

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 1 sound file (1:15:23 min.) : digital, + 1 transcript (34 p. : 28 cm.)

 Clubb, Merrel, "Merrel Clubb Interview, May 24, 2006" (2006).
 University of Montana Oral History Project.
 20.